sergioSEa/Stauning2019_IDSNP/README.md

 Required:
  * Isolate: Specify name of file.
 Fasta file should be placed in Data/WGS_Assemblies/
  * metagenome: Name of the metagenome.
 If no Forward and Reverse reads are given as input, files matching the metagenome name will be searched in Data/fastq_metagenomes
  * Species: Name that will be downloaded from NCBI

 Optional:
   * Remove: Removes intermediates
   * Reference: If not given, it will be randomly picked up from the available NCBI genomes
+  * ForwardRead, ReverseRead: If no path is given, files matching metagenome name in Data/fastq_,etagenomes will be chosen.